Why does good running form matter?

 Good running form will help minimize the impact of the ground by using our God-given, biomechanically amazingly-designed body.
 The idea is to run over the ground, not on it.
 Good running form and a strong healthy body will increase efficiency by reducing wasted energy.
 You’ll also go faster by making good use of the potential our body-design affords.
-Please note that while your coach totally believes that our bodies have been designed by God to run, if you’re returning to the sport at age 47 after a long, long layoff (see couch potato), it will take time to prepare your body for this sport.
 Use this information and watch the videos, and begin to prepare your body for what it was designed to do.
 In the meantime, while you are preparing your body to run smoothly and quietly, relax and let yourself go slower by decreasing stride-length and intensity.
 Fitness will come in due time.

 What should good running form look like?